 ...
 Historically, Islam had been very liberal and progressive in granting property rights to women.
-It is a fact that there were no property rights given to Hindu women until 1956, when the Hindu Code Bill was passed, whereas Islam had granted these rights to Muslim women over 1400 years ago.6 rights, Islam set up an important precedent which had as far-reaching an effect on the civilization of the times as western civilization has had on the world of today.
+It is a fact that there were no property rights given to Hindu women until 1956, when the Hindu Code Bill was passed, whereas Islam had granted these rights to Muslim women over 1400 years ago.

+This is not, however, just a matter of anteriority.
+What is significant is that, in granting women equal status and their proper rights, Islam set up an important precedent which had as far-reaching an effect on the civilization of the times as western civilization has had on the world of today.
 If Islam was able to accomplish such an 'evolution in human affairs, it was because it did not remain just a philosophical creed but went on to conquer most parts of the inhabited world of the times.